AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 - …through mental fortitude, +WIS
 - …using charm and social grace, +CHA

-✴On a 10+, you do what you set out to, the threat doesn’t come to bear. ✴On a 7–9, you stumble, hesitate, or flinch: the GM will offer you a worse outcome, hard bargain, or ugly choice.
+✴On a 10+, you do what you set out to, the threat doesn’t come to bear. ✴On a 7–9,<!-- you stumble, hesitate, or flinch:--> the GM will offer you a worse outcome, hard bargain, or ugly choice.

 ---

 You defy danger when you do something in the face of impending peril.
-This may seem like a catch-all.
-It is\!
-Defy danger is for those times when it seems like you clearly should be rolling but no other move applies.
+Defy danger is a catch-all for those times when it seems like you clearly should be rolling but no other move applies.

 Defy danger also applies when you make another move despite danger not covered by that move.
 For example, hack and slash assumes that’s you’re trading blows in battle—you don’t need to defy danger because of the monster you’re fighting unless there’s some specific danger that wouldn’t be part of your normal attack.
 On the other hand, if you’re trying to hack and slash while spikes shoot from hidden traps in the walls, those spikes are a whole different danger.

 Danger, here, is anything that requires resilience, concentration, or poise.
-This move will usually be called for by the GM.
-She’ll tell you what the danger is as you make the move.
+The GM will tell you what the danger is as or before you make the move.
 Something like “You’ll have to defy danger first.
 The danger is the steep and icy floor you’re running across.
 If you can keep your footing, you can make it to the door before the necromancer’s magic gets you.”

 Which stat applies depends on what action you take and your action has to trigger the move.
 That means you can’t defy danger from a steep and icy floor with a charming smile just so you can use CHA, since charmingly smiling at the icy floor does nothing to it.
 On the other hand, making a huge leap over the ice would be STR, placing your feet carefully would be DEX, and so on.
 Make the move to get the results.